-Much of the literature on EBP focuses on the clinical level of practice.
-However, EBP pertains to decisions made at other levels of practice, as well, such as decisions about community interventions, administrative matters, and policy.
+Although much of the literature on EBP focuses on effectiveness questions and on the clinical level of practice, EBP pertains to decisions made at other levels of practice, as well.
+Earlier, for example, we examined EBP questions that might be posed at the administrative level of practice.
+Other examples might involve decisions about community interventions, and social policies.
 Much of the EBP literature focuses on health care policy.
 An excellent book on that topic, by Muir Gray (2001), is Evidence-Based Healthcare: How to Make Health Policy and Management Decisions.